Last Updated on

 This is another cause of itchy scalp after treating lice.
 When a mite sneaks on your scalp, that particular spot becomes irritated and result in itching.
 This itching may persist even after treating it pending when the bites have healed completely.

-If this doesn’t happen, then you may still experience itching after using all sort of lice treatment.
+If this doesn’t happen, then you may still experience itching after using all sorts of lice treatment.

 3. Allergy to shampoos